News on field service management and optimization

 • Reduced travel: route optimization to limit kilometers traveled.

-• Optimized planning: AI and advanced algorithms to assign the right jobs to the right technicians.
+• Optimized planning: AI and advanced algorithms to assign the right tasks to the right technicians.

-• Satisfaction for technicians and clients: streamlining the work of field teams and improving the customer experience.
+• Satisfaction for technicians and customers: streamlining the work of field teams and improving the customer experience.

-With solutions like Cadulis, it is now possible to meet these challenges and turn field service management into a driver of performance and profitability.
+With solutions like Cadulis, it is now possible to meet these challenges and turn field service management into a lever for performance and profitability.

 a tablet with Cadulis field service management software